 4. Create a summer fun list.

-Sit down with the kids and compile a list of fun things you’d like to do this summer.
+Now for something fun: Sit down with the kids and compile a list of activities you’d like to enjoy together this summer.
 Some ideas to get you started:

 - Camp – church, gymnastics, bowling, etc.